JVChermak/Jasmin_Chermak_Mod7_Challenge_Pewlett-Hackard-Analysis/README.md

 - Software: QuickDBD, pgAdmin 4, SQL

 ## Challenge Tables
-Looking at the given data, the it was determined that emp_no and dept_no were Primary Keys in the Employees and Departments tables, respectively.
+Looking at the given data, it was determined that emp_no and dept_no were Primary Keys in the Employees and Departments tables, respectively.
 The relationships were mapped in an ERD.
 ![Employee relationships](EmployeesDB_updated.png)

 1. Code to create the list of current employees eligible for retirement with their titles: